We

 very hungry, Jennifer

-excuses herself and wanders the
+excuses herself and wanders the grounds,

-grounds.
-In the boathouse she runs into
+where she runs into

 when Duncan (Mike Murray)

-tells her sinister forces are working to
+insists sinister forces are working to

 keep them apart, so she can't tell her

 mother they've met.
-Jennifer appears to be
+Yeah, Jennifer appears to be

-under some kind of trance, and our
+under some kind of trance, here, and our

 suspicions are confirmed when Duncan

-places a medallion of the Marchosias wolf
+places a medallion of the Marchosias Wolf

-around her neck with strict instructions not to show
+around her neck with strict instructions

 it to anyone else.
 Back inside, Andrea is growing worried because Jennifer